yangdanny97/yangdanny97.github.io/_posts/2024-11-22-from-data-to-art-rat-revolution.md

 tag: "Technical"
 ---

-In March 2024, we showcased "Rat Revolution" at the [Data Through Design exhibition](https://datathroughdesign.com/2024-aftermath).
+In March 2024, we unveiled ["Rat Revolution"](https://www.piaboc.me/work/rat-revolution) at the [Data Through Design exhibition](https://datathroughdesign.com/2024-aftermath).
 "Rat Revolution" can be described as a light sculpture or a physical data visualization, but we affectionately refer to it as "the rat tornado".
 As a data visualization, it allows viewers to trace the ups and downs of New York's rodent infestation throughout the seasons and over the years.
 As a light fixture, it looks pretty darn good in a living room.

 Join me for a brief retrospective of our six-month journey into the world of data art and physical data visualizations.